 When you’ve tired of rubbing shoulders with Goofy and the gang, you can turn your attention to some retail therapy.
 Orlando’s best bargains can be found at Lake Buena Vista Factory Stores and the city’s two Orlando Premium Outlets, which have two sites: International Drive and Vineland Avenue.
 There are also two standard shopping malls to explore too – The Mall at Millenia and The Florida Mall.

 While you’ll of course find tourist favourites like Planet Hollywood, Hard Rock Café, Rainforest Café in Disney and Universal Orlando Resort, Downtown Orlando is also a great spot to head for food, drinks, and less chance of having to compete with crowds to secure a table.

 The majority of Orlando’s evening action occurs around Orange Avenue and Central Boulevard in Downtown Orlando.
 Here you’ll find dozens of restaurants catering to all tastes: American food, Asian, Indian, Peruvian, you name it.
 Orlando’s Milk District has lots to offer nightlife-wise and has a slightly more bohemian vibe.
 If you’re looking for something a little more upmarket, you should check out the Winter Park area, which is just to the north-east of Orlando, around Park Avenue, where you’ll find lots of quality places to eat and drink, as well as galleries, boutiques and cafes to enjoy by day.

-The values in pounds we show here are based on the interbank rate at the time of going to press.
-This is not available to the general public, but click here for a free, no-obligation quote from Smart Currency Exchange and a friendly chat about exchange rates in general.
-You could also download Smart’s Property Buyer’s Guide to Currency, for more tips on getting the best rates.
+Click here for a free, no-obligation quote from Smart Currency Exchange and a friendly chat about exchange rates in general.
+You could also download Smart’s Property Buyer’s Guide to Currency.